-Egyptian cuisine represents a mixture of conquests and interactions with neighbouring countries.
-Greek, Syrian, Turkish, Lebanese and Palestinian influences can be felt and tasted in many dishes.
+Egyptian cuisine tells the history of Egypt in its most delicious form, being the result of conquests and interactions with many neighbouring countries.
+Greek, Syrian, Turkish, Lebanese and Palestinian influences can be felt and tasted in various dishes.
 Egypt’s coastline naturally favours fresh seafood, while inland and southern areas enjoy more spicy, North African cooking styles.

 Popular dishes include:

-Hamam Mahshi or Stuffed Pigeon: This is one of Egypt’s most loved dishes and consists of a pigeon that is stuffed with rice or ferek (green wheat) and it is then roasted.
+Hamam Mahshi or Stuffed Pigeon: This is one of Egypt’s most loved dishes and consists of a pigeon that is stuffed with rice or ferek (green wheat).
+It is then roasted.

 Koshari: This is a famous snack food sold by vendors and small shops all over Egypt.
 It consists of rice, lentils, fried onions and pasta that is cooked in tomato sauce.
 It can be spicy and sometimes, vinegar and garlic are added.